makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 Minor ("Unmündig" also means "dependent" or "unfree") = has no responsibility

-Major = autonomous, scholar among scholars (developers among developers)
+Major = autonomous, scholar among scholars

 # Presenter Notes

+vassa iste aoufklarounk
 What Is Enlightenment?

 .fx: extra-large